Misfits (The Kinks song): Release and reception

 Ray Davies said of the song's appeal, "I was trying not to be a hit machine - and we've certainly achieved that with a few albums.
 But we wanted to expand and find a new fan-base - and hopefully, we'd still be excited by the music.
 Things like "Misfits" and "A Rock 'n' Roll Fantasy" a bit later were attempts to do both; music we got a kick out of, and also improve the fan-base."

 "Misfits" was first released on the album of the same name on May 19, 1978.
 Although it was not released as a single, it was used as the B-side to the Black Messiah single.
 It also served as the title track of an EP named "The Kinks Misfit Record".

 "Misfits" has been often praised as one of the best songs on the album of the same name.
 Stephen Thomas Erlewine of AllMusic called the track "a classic outsider rallying cry" and labelled it as one of the two "touchstones" of the album.
 Rolling Stones Ken Emerson said that "Misfits" is "a fitting introduction to the Kinks' most intimate album".

 American EP

-"The Kinks Misfit Record" was the first American Kinks EP created, despite the unpopularity of EPs in the U.S. The EP features "Misfits" as well as "A Rock 'N' Roll Fantasy", "Black Messiah", and "Permanent Waves" (all from Misfits).
+"The Kinks Misfit Record" was the first American Kinks EP created, despite the unpopularity of EPs in the US.
+The EP features "Misfits" as well as "A Rock 'N' Roll Fantasy", "Black Messiah", and "Permanent Waves" (all from Misfits).
 Although "A Rock 'N' Roll Fantasy" was released as a single in the United States, the other three tracks made their non-album debut in America on the EP.